aegybab/aegybab/README.md

 call me shu / dez / jack !!
 **xe/xem** pref [+](https://en.pronouns.page/@gigolo) he/they ok if we're friends
-i'm hyperfixated on enstars, hypmic, and hlvrai :fire: yay often i'm not in a good mood; i'm usually semi-verbal + i'm selectively mute, but i don't mind if you int if you're fine with that
+i'm hyperfixated on enstars, hypmic, and hlvrai :fire: yay
+i'm usually semi-verbal + selectively mute (i am not ignoring you), feel free to int if you're fine with that

 > i might often be a default pony to hide my skins but please don't copy / take inspo from my actual skins unless i've given permission, please don't be afraid to ask! i don't bite